nickdown/parkingplace/README.md

 - multiple gates in a garage
 - more rules for entering and exiting
 - store Rates in the database instead of as code
+- expose the garage available spots api to show users how many spots are left before they try to enter

 ## Known bugs